outlaw777/outlaw777/README.md

 - Wireshark for Beginners Capture Packets
 - Home Lab Network with Pfsense
 - Analyze Network Traffic with Tcpdump
-- Generate telemetry and detect malicious activity using Splunk
+- <a href="https://github.com/outlaw777/Splunk-Detection-Lab">Splunk-Detection Lab</a>| Generate telemetry and detect malicious activity using Splunk